Why Do Teams Play a High Defensive Line? The Tactic Explained

 There are really three ways in.
 The first is a midfielder who can receive on the half-turn between the lines and slip the pass before the trap closes — a Kevin De Bruyne, a Martin Ødegaard, a Wirtz when he plays against you rather than for you.
 The second is the direct ball into a striker who can hold and lay off, collapsing the compactness by forcing a centre-back to follow him 30 yards upfield — which is how a side playing a mid-block can sucker a high line into stretching.
 The third, and the one good coaches fear most, is the inverted full-back or wide forward who arrives late into the half-space behind a full-back who has stepped up to press.
 Real Madrid have butchered high lines this way for years: hold the line, suck them in, and let Vinícius Jr cut inside from the left flank onto a diagonal into the channel the trap just vacated.

 Notice what none of these require: a 10.9-second 100-metre runner.
 They require a passer with time and a runner with timing.
+A high line is not beaten by legs; it is beaten by a free man with his head up.
 Take away the passer’s time — which is the entire job of gegenpressing and a low PPDA (passes allowed per defensive action; the lower the number, the more relentlessly you press) — and the runner’s timing is irrelevant because the pass never arrives.

 Is the offside trap too risky to rely on?

-The numbers say the opposite — the best high lines win the offside duel by a landslide.
-In 2021-22, Liverpool’s back line caught opponents offside more than any team in England by a distance: through 29 games they had sprung the trap 121 times to Manchester City’s 71, per Opta’s tracking.
+No — the numbers say the opposite, because the best high lines win the offside duel by a landslide.
+In 2021-22, Liverpool’s back line caught opponents offside 144 times, the most by any Premier League team in at least seven seasons, and through the first 27 games of that campaign they were springing the trap 4.1 times per match to Manchester City’s 2.5.

-So why does the high line look so fragile?
+Why does a high defensive line look so fragile?

 Because when it fails, it fails in a way that is visual, central, and catastrophic — and because one missing organiser can flip an elite line into a liability overnight.
 The risk is real; it is just located in execution, not in concept.